-Southern California Edison's New Program Development & Launch (NPD&L) group is responsible for this project.
-It was developed as part of Southern California Edison's Emerging Technologies Program under internal project number ET13SCE7090/ ET13SCE7120.
-The research study was conducted by University of California Davis, Western Cooling Efficiency Center (WCEC) as part of a broader research program "Advancing HVAC Technologies to Support the California Energy Efficiency Strategic Plan".
+Southern California Edison's Emerging Products (EP) group is responsible for this project.
+It was developed as part of Southern California Edison's Emerging Technologies Program under internal project number ET13SCE7090/ET13SCE7120.
+Jay Madden conducted this technology evaluation with overall guidance and management from Jerine Ahmed.
+Contact Jay.Madden@SCE.com for more information on this project.